blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

     - Backed by an NFS volume or a similar mechanism.

 ## Installing Alert
-Deployment files for Docker Compose are located in the docker-swarm directory of the zip file.
+Deployment files for Docker Swarm are located in the *docker-swarm* directory of the zip file.
 ```
 blackduck-alert-<VERSION>-deployment.zip file.
 ```